chipsalliance/tac/README.md

 The pull request may be fast-tracked if two TSC members approve the fast-tracking request.
 To land, the pull request itself still needs two TSC member approvals.

 TSC members may request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.

+### Trivial or documentation PRs

+Trivial PRs that update factual situations can be merged immediately.
+When opening the PR, please note that the change is trivial and that it will be merged directly.
+Examples include:

+- Errata fixes.
+- Editorial changes.
+- Updates to team lists.

+If a TSC member does not believe the change was trivial, it can be reverted and proposed through the normal PR process.

 ### IP Policy